DDudka9/freeda/documentation/source/getstarted.rst

 1. Download the latest Linux release from the GitHub Releases page:
 	(INSERT LINK)
 2. "Right-click" the file -> "Properties" -> "Permissions" -> tick "Allow executing file as program"
-3. Double-click the file to open GUI and run FREEDA (it might take a minute to load)
+3. Press "ctrl"+ "alt" + "t" to open Terminal window.
+Drag and drop FREEDA app file and press ENTER to open FREEDA GUI (it might take a minute to load)

 Windows